PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Available since: 3.3.1

 Send all available metrics to this server via the carbon protocol, which is used by graphite and metronome.
+It has to be an address (no hostnames).
 You may specify an alternate port by appending :port,
 ex: 127.0.0.1:2004.
 See
 ["PowerDNS Metrics"](../common/logging.md#sending-to-carbongraphitemetronome).